-Tooth Fillings Coral Springs FL
+Dental Fillings Coral Springs FL

-Mercury-Free Dental Care: A Safer, Stronger Solution
+Mercury-Free Fillings: A Safer, Stronger Solution

 We are a mercury-free practice.
 However, many people still have silver/mercury fillings in their mouths from years past.
 These fillings are not particularly pleasing to the eye, and we know that by unavoidable design, silver/mercury fillings ultimately result in a weaker tooth structure.
 Porcelain inlays and Tooth Colored Restorations (onlays) create fillings that are not only beautiful (or unnoticeable) but also add strength to weakened teeth.